Why it matters

 Each year, every member of staff at Newcastle Hospitals is invited to take part in the NHS staff survey, the largest survey of staff opinion in the UK.
 It gathers views on staff experience at work around key themes, and includes a focus on appraisal and development, health and wellbeing, staff engagement and involvement and raising concerns.

 We encourage all of our staff to complete the staff survey.
-You can help us to focus on the things which are important to you and your answers will help to inform positive changes for our future.
+You can help us to focus on the things which are important to you and help to inform positive changes for our future.

 We want to ensure that all of our staff have a voice and are at the centre of change.
 Our engagement plan outlines what is expected of directorates to ensure that their results are heard, have an impact and encourage change.